 New research indicates that Swedish massage therapy (SMT) might be useful in treating Generalized Anxiety Disorder (GAD), which is excessive, exaggerated anxiety and worry about everyday life events with no obvious reasons for the anxiety.
 Conducted by researchers at the Mood and Anxiety Disorders Program at Emory University in Atlanta, the research is the first monotherapy GAD study.
-Up to now, there have only been studies on the use of massage to decrease anxiety that is a secondary outcome of a range of medical problems.
+There have only been studies on the use of massage to decrease anxiety that is a secondary outcome of a range of medical problems.

 The clinical trial involved 47 individuals determined to have GAD using established ratings to measure anxiety.
 None of the participants had prior GAD treatment.
 Researchers assigned 23 of the participants to an experimental group to receive twice-weekly SMT; another 24 assigned to a control group received a light touch therapy.

 The research included bi-weekly treatments for 6 weeks.
 Each session lasted 45 minutes under the same room conditions, according to Emory University.
 Before the initial session and again after each subsequent session, patient assessments, both self-reported and clinically rated, were conducted.

 Emory reports, “Researchers found as early as session five that individuals who received SMT showed greater improvement of anxiety symptoms than those who received light touch.
 There was also a decrease in depression symptoms among those who received massage.”

 Lead researcher Mark Hyman Rapaport, MD, said that the findings if replicated in a larger study, will have significant implications for patients and providers.
 He added that more work needs to be done to understand how the biology of massage can help treat a variety of anxiety and mood disorders.

 The GAD study was published in the Journal of Clinical Psychiatry.